ayasrah/mahaam/mahaam-docs/docs/design/maintainability.md

-# Maintainability
+# Microservices Maintainability

 ### Overview

-This page discusses code maintainability.
+This page discusses microservices maintainability.

 **Code maintainability** is how easily code can be understood, updated, fixed and extended over time.